black-water

 Have you ever wondered what black water is?
 What is the difference between it and gray water?
 How can it be reused?

+Black water is considered one of the most dangerous types of wastewater because it contains many dangerous pollutants, bacteria, and pathogens, so care must be taken to treat it in the right and appropriate manner.
 Water is one of the most valuable and most important resources on earth.
 It is used in all daily practices such as drinking, cleaning, washing, agriculture, and industry.
 As a result of the daily consumption of this water, wastewater is produced, which are of two types:

 There is gray wastewater: it is the wastewater from the laundries, showers, and kitchens